 (3) The MCP must annually submit to ODM a report that summarizes the MCP's fraud and abuse activities for the previous year and identifies any proposed changes to the MCP's fraud and abuse program for the coming year.

-(B) ODM or its designee, the state auditor's office, the state attorney general's office, the MFCU and the U.S. department of health and human services may evaluate or audit a contracting MCP's performance for the purpose of determining compliance with the requirements of Chapter 5160-26 of the Administrative Code, fraud and abuse statutes, applicable state and federal regulations or requirements under federal waiver authority.
+(B) ODM or its designee, the state auditor's office, the state attorney general's office, and the U.S. department of health and human services may evaluate or audit a contracting MCP's performance for the purpose of determining compliance with the requirements of Chapter 5160-26 of the Administrative Code, fraud and abuse statutes, applicable state and federal regulations or requirements under federal waiver authority.

 (C) ODM or its designee may conduct on-site audits and reviews as deemed necessary based on periodic analysis of financial, utilization, provider panel, and other information.

-(D) The MCP must submit required reports and additional information, as requested by ODM, as related to its duties and obligations and where needed to assure operation in accordance with all state and federal regulations or requirements.
+(D) The MCP must submit required reports and additional information, as requested by ODM, as related to its duties and obligations and where needed to ensure operation in accordance with all state and federal regulations or requirements.

 (E) If the MCP fails to submit any ODM-requested materials, as specified in paragraph (D) of this rule, without cause as determined by ODM, on or before the due date, ODM may impose any or all of the sanctions listed in rule 5160-26-10 of the Administrative Code.